nicholasohjj/tp/docs/DeveloperGuide.md

 **System**: TutorTrack
 **Actor**: Tutor
-**Use Case**: UC07 - Mark Assignment as Completed
+**Use Case**: UC07 - Toggle Assignment Completion Status

 ### Main Success Scenario (MSS)

-1. Tutor enters the command to mark an assignment as completed.
+1. Tutor enters the command to mark/unmark an assignment as completed/incomplete.
 2. TutorTrack updates the assignment status and confirms completion.

    **Use case ends.**